eric-stanley/DatingApp/README.md

 # DatingApp

 This project was created with Angular and .Net-Core with Entity framework.
-To initialize the dev server, read the instructions in the API folder README and to the application, read the instructions in the SPA folder.
+To initialize the dev server, read the instructions in the API folder README for application, read the instructions in the SPA folder.

 ## Note